Waving the Pride flag: LGBT+ and Ally Role Models

-We have also launched our 2020 LGBT+ and Ally Role Model list, which shines a light on our colleagues within the Group who have been nominated for their outstanding impact towards LGBT+ diversity and inclusion.
+Our 2021 LGBT+ and Ally Role Model list, shines a light on our colleagues within the Group who have been nominated for their outstanding impact towards LGBT+ diversity and inclusion

-Rainbow is the Group’s professional network for Lesbian, Gay, Bisexual and Transgender (LGBT+) colleagues and anyone who wants to show their support by joining as an ally.
+The list is compiled by Rainbow, the Group’s professional network for Lesbian, Gay, Bisexual and Transgender (LGBT+) colleagues and anyone who wants to show their support by joining as an ally.

 Over the last decade, we’ve made much needed progress towards LGBT+ equality as an organisation, creating an inclusive and open working environment for both our colleagues and customers and the Rainbow Network has played a pivotal role in our approach to this.

 Hear from a few of our role models below.